The Road to War

 - France was promised territory in Tunisia.

 In 1904, France and Britain established an Entente Cordiale.
 Though this was not an alliance as such, France permitted Britain to have free reign in Egypt while Britain agreed to recognise French predominance in Morocco.
 Germany called for a conference in relation to the question of Morocco.
 While the world powers gathered to discuss the situation in North Afica, Germany found herself isolated with only Austo-Hungary as an ally.
-Within a few short years, Germany had gone form a position of diplomatic strength to one of isolation.
+Within a few short years, Germany had gone from a position of diplomatic strength to one of isolation.
 Between 1902 and 1907 Britain made alliances with Japan and Entente Cordiale with France and Russia.
 Arguments ensued over colonial affairs with minor skirmishes occurring.
 Navies were rushed to trouble spots as a show of strength while espionage, both military and industrial, increased with all countries increasing their armies and developing new weapons.

 Europe had become divided into two rival camps – the Triple Entente composing of Britain, France and Russia, and the Triple Alliance consisting of Germany, Austro-Hungary and Italy.
 While the purpose of the alliance system was initially defensive, international relations became strained due to the massive arms race between countries.
 Both the Entente and the Alliance were more aggressive in their actions and their outlook.

-The Balkan wars between 1912-1913 created further tensions in the region but fortunately no great powers entered the conflicts which resulted in the end of the Ottoman Empire in Europe.
+The Balkan wars between 1912-1913 created further tensions in the region but fortunately, no great powers entered the conflicts which resulted in the end of the Ottoman Empire in Europe.
 This was largely brought about through the efforts of the Balkan peoples themselves.
 However, relationships became strained between Austria-Hungary and Russia’s ally Serbia.

-Within a short period of time that relationship was to explode with devastating consequences.
+Within a short period of time, that relationship was to explode with devastating consequences.

 On July 23rd 1914, following the assassination in Sarajevo, Austria-Hungary submitted an ultimatum to Serbia with a demand that Austrian officials be allowed to enter Serbia and participate in an investigation into the assassination and the suppression of anti-Austrian subversives.
 Serbia refused, stating that to allow Austrian officials into Serbia to investigate the killings would be an infringement of Serbian independence.